christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

 import preemption_model_config from "./preemption_model_config.png";

 I got access to a StarFive VisionFive 2 and wanted to play around with Real-Time Linux on it.
+This article goes into excruciating detail on how I set that machine up to with `PREEMPT_RT`.

 The first mainline Kernel with PREEMPT_RT is v6.12.
 At the time of writing v6.15 is the newest kernel and my Debian laptop runs on v6.1.0.
 For the Debian user that I am v6.12 is pretty new.